TomDemeranville/orcid-update-java/README.md

 RESTlet resources.
 Handles incoming requests.

 ###uk.bl.odin.schema.orcid.messages.onepointone
 JAXB generated XML bindings for the ORCID v1.1 xml message schema.
-Generated with Java 1.6 and JVM version specific.
+Generated with Java 1.6 and is JVM version specific.
 For other JVM versions it may need regenerating.
+Note GAE only supports Java 1.6.

 ##Other info
 Build based on GAE maven archetype